influenzanet/study-service/docs/response_exporter.md

 ## 3. Response columns

 Response columns are dynamic columns depending on the kind of questions asked in the specified survey.
 They present the answers given by the respondent to the questionnaire.

+Questions have different types.
+The question type defines how questions are displayed in the questionnaire and what kind of answers the respondent can provide.
+The following question types are available in CASE:

+1. Text
+2. Number
+3. Date
+4. Single Choice
+5. Multiple Choice
+6. Input List
+7. Dropdown
+8. Likert/Responsive Arrays
+9. Slider/eq5d_slider
+10. Cloze
+11. Matrix
+12. Unknown
+13. Empty

 In the following we will describe:

  * the definition and features of each question type